sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_14_Security Center.md

 1. Under **Resourece Security and Hygiene** click **Compute & apps**

 1. Click on **VMs and Servers**.
 You should see the VM from the previous lab **myVM**.
-       > Note it may take a few minutes before the vm appears
+       > Note it may take a up to 15 minutes before the vm appears

 1. We can also add other VMs into Security Center using the same process.